department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 </div>

-### Can I apply for a headstone, marker, or medallion?
+### Can I apply for a memorial item?

 You can apply for this benefit if you’re:
 - A family member of the deceased, **or**
 - A personal representative (someone who officially represents the deceased), **or**
 - A representative of an accredited Veterans Service Organization, **or**
 - An employee of a state or local government whose official responsibilities include serving Veterans, **or**
-- Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the deceased’s interment or memorialization, **or**
+- Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the deceased’s internment or memorialization, **or**
 - Any individual, if the Veteran’s service ended before April 6, 1917

 **Note:** For memorial headstones and markers that honor the memory of the deceased, the person who applies must be a member of the deceased’s family.